 2022 was a another remarkable year.
 MIC successfully presented the inaugural Taste Of Mableton in April and the first Mableton Economic Development Summit in September.
 Voters approved referendum for the new city of Mableton.
-Despite the continuing presence of the pandemic, Mableton continued experiencing unprecedented growth and development; exemplified by new housing starts, the influx of new businesses, announcement of a new Betty Gray middle school, grand opening of a new Performing Arts Center at Pebblebrook High School, beginning of construction of the Chattahoochee River Greenway Trail, and more.
-While further improvement is still needed, Mableton is emerging as a shining community on the hill, with killer views of the Atlanta skyline.
+Despite the continuing presence of the pandemic, Mableton continued experiencing unprecedented growth and development; exemplified by new housing starts, the influx of new businesses, announcement of a new Betty Gray Middle School, grand opening of a new Performing Arts Center at Pebblebrook High School, beginning of construction of the Chattahoochee River Greenway Trail, and more.
+While much work remains to be done, Mableton is emerging as a shining community on the hill, with killer views of the Atlanta skyline.